TaylanUB/scheme-bytestructures/README.md

 so that the bulk of the work involved in offset calculation can be offloaded to the macro-expand phase.

-- `(define-bytestructure-accessors descriptor ref-helper getter setter)` *syntax*
+- `(define-bytestructure-accessors descriptor unwrapper getter setter)` *syntax*

 The `descriptor` expression is evaluated during the macro-expand phase to yield a bytestructure descriptor.
-The `ref-helper`, `getter`, and `setter` identifiers are bound to a triple of macros implementing the indexing, referencing, and assignment semantics of the given descriptor.
+The `unwrapper`, `getter`, and `setter` identifiers are bound to a triple of macros implementing the indexing, referencing, and assignment semantics of the given descriptor.

     (define-bytestructure-accessors (bs:vector 5 (bs:vector 3 uint8))
-      uint8-v3-v5-ref-helper uint8-v3-v5-getter uint8-v3-v5-setter)
+      uint8-v3-v5-unwrap uint8-v3-v5-ref uint8-v3-v5-set!)

-    (uint8-v3-v5-ref-helper #f 0 3 2)  ;the #f is a bogus bytevector
+    (uint8-v3-v5-unwrap #f 0 3 2)  ;the #f is a bogus bytevector
                                    ;the 0 is the initial offset
     => 11 (3 * 3 + 2)

     (define bv (apply bytevector (iota 15)))
-    (uint8-v3-v5-getter bv 2 1) => 7
+    (uint8-v3-v5-ref bv 2 1) => 7
-    (uint8-v3-v5-setter bv 2 1 42)
+    (uint8-v3-v5-set! bv 2 1 42)
-    (uint8-v3-v5-getter bv 2 1) => 42
+    (uint8-v3-v5-ref bv 2 1) => 42

-- `(bytestructure-ref-helper/syntax bytevector-syntax offset-syntax
+- `(bytestructure-unwrap/syntax bytevector-syntax offset-syntax
   descriptor indices-syntax)` *procedure*

-The semantics are akin to `bytestructure-ref-helper*`, except that some arguments are syntax objects, and the return value is a syntax object that would evaluate to two values: the bytevector and offset that are the result of the indexing process.
+The semantics are akin to `bytestructure-unwrap*`, except that some arguments are syntax objects, and the return value is a syntax object that would evaluate to two values: the bytevector and offset that are the result of the indexing process.

 - `(bytestructure-ref/syntax bytevector-syntax offset-syntax
   descriptor indices-syntax)` *procedure*